Enjoying our puzzle hints?

 Actually belongs to: SOUNDS A CHICKEN MAKES

-while 'buck' can be a verb meaning to jump or kick, in this context it refers to the male of certain animals, and is a sound a chicken makes
+while 'buck' can be a slang term for laughter, in this context it refers to a chicken sound

 Today's Tricky Traps — Red Herrings Explained